collective/collective_firebase/README.md

     https://my-firebase.firebaseio.com/plone_interact

 You can use the same firebase for more applications.
-You can specify an arbitrary path prefix to your database which at this point does not need to exist yet, but it is important that the url designates a path in the database that does not overlap with yor other applications:
+You can specify an arbitrary path prefix to your database which at this point does not need to exist yet, but it is important that the url designates a path in the database that does not overlap with your other applications:

     https://my-firebase.firebaseio.com/COMPANY/PROJECT/SITE/plone_interact